Small claims court: Purpose and operation

 The rules of civil procedure, and sometimes of evidence, are typically altered and simplified to make the procedures economical.
 A usual guiding principle in these courts is that individuals ought to be able to conduct their own cases and represent themselves without a lawyer.
 Rules are relaxed but still apply to some degree.
 In some jurisdictions, corporations must still be represented by a lawyer in small-claims court.
 Expensive court procedures such as interrogatories and depositions are usually not allowed in small-claims court, and practically all matters filed in small-claims court are set for trial.
 Under some court rules, should the defendant not show up at trial and not have requested a postponement, a default judgment may be entered in favour of the plaintiff.

 Trial by jury is seldom or never conducted in small-claims courts; it is typically excluded by the statute establishing the court.
 Similarly, equitable remedies such as injunctions, including protective orders, are seldom available from small-claims courts.

 Separate family courts may exist to hear simple cases in family law.
 For reasons having more to do with history than with the sort of case typically heard by a small-claims court, most US states do not allow domestic relations disputes in small-claims court.

 Winning in small-claims court does not automatically ensure payment in recompense of a plaintiff's damages.
 This may be relatively easy, in the case of a dispute against an insured party, or extremely difficult, in the case of an uncooperative, transient, or indigent defendant.
 The judgment may be collected through wage garnishment and liens.

 Most courts encourage parties with disputes to seek alternative dispute resolution, if possible, before filing suit.
 For example, the Superior Court of California, Santa Clara provides guidelines for resolving disputes out of court.
-Both parties can agree on arbitration by a third party to settle their dispute outside of court, though while small-claims court judgments can still be appealed, arbitration awards cannot.
+Both parties can agree on arbitration by a third party to settle their dispute outside of court.